james-bowman/blog/content/post/optimising-machine-learning-algorithms-part2.md

 Using Sparse matrix formats in the place of Dense formats can significantly reduce both memory consumption and processing time.
 Not necessarily because the algorithms are cleverer but simply because they are doing less work by processing only the non-zero elements.
 Switching to sparse matrix formats, we saw a reduction in memory consumption and processing time from 1 GB to 150 MB and 3.3 seconds to 1.2 seconds respectively.

-The sparse matrix format implementations used in this article are [available on Github](http://github.com/james-bowman/sparse) along with all the [benchmarks and sample code](http://github.com/james-bowman/nlp-bench) used in this article.
+The [Golang sparse matrix format implementations used in this article are available on Github](http://github.com/james-bowman/sparse) along with all the [benchmarks and sample code](http://github.com/james-bowman/nlp-bench) used in this article.
 The sparse matrix library is still quite basic in terms of features and available operations and I am hoping to extend it in due course with other operations (e.g. add, subtract, etc.) and further optimisations (e.g. parallel/fast matrix multiplication, BLAS integration, etc.).

 I would love to hear other people's experiences of using or developing dense or sparse matrix implementations and any challenges they encountered and how they overcame them.
 Please share your experiences, thoughts and suggestions in the comments below.